our0boros/Compendium-of-Materia-Medica/items/report.md

     * Description of feature: ... <br>
     * Description of your implementation: ... <br>

 2. [DataFiles].
-Create at least 2500 valid data instances (easy)
+Create at least 2500 valid data instances. (easy)
     * Code to the Data File [posts.json](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/res/raw/posts.json), [plants.json](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/res/raw/plants.json), [users.json](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/res/raw/users.json), [posts_stream.json](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/res/raw/posts_stream.json)
     * Link to the Firebase repo: https://console.firebase.google.com/project/gp-24s1-fb08c/overview?hl=zh-cn
     * Plants includes plant names, images, common names, scientific names, genus, family, and extensive descriptions, it sourced from APIs, ensuring accuracy and relevance.
     * Posts and users were generated for development purposes, providing a realistic dataset for testing the app’s social features.

 3. [LoadShowData].
-Implemented a page that shows information about a single plant instance.
+Implemented a page that shows information about a single plant instance. (easy)
     * Code: class PlantDetailShow: [PlantDetailShow.java](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/com/example/compendiumofmateriamedica/PlantDetailShow.java)
     * The page will search for the plant in the generated plantTree based on the plant id passed in, and add the relevant attributes of the plant instance to the textView of the page.

 4. [DataStream].
 After a user logs in, a background service periodically generates events where random users like the current app user's post.
-The user can see notifications of new events and handle them.
+The user can see notifications of new events and handle them. (medium)
     * Code: NotificationService.java
     * The service will generate a new event representing other user's like action periodically.
     * The service will also simulate other user sharing posts, reading post information from json.